embedded-office/canopen-stack/docs/_api_timer/co-tmr-create.md

 ### Description

-This function are used within the CANopen stack for timed actions.
+This function is used within the CANopen stack for timed actions.
 It is possible to use timed actions in the application, too.

 #### Prototype